CpaterCodes/CV/README.md

 ## Charlie Paterson

-My name is Charlie Paterson, and I am a rookie developer with a passion for creation and a desire for knowledge and skill aquisition.
+I am Charlie Paterson, a rookie developer with a passion for creation and a desire for knowledge and skill acquisition.
 I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions.
 I find tech to be an area which presents me with a lot of technical knowledge to research as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
 Furthermore, I have a desire to work as part of a team and find the common practice of pair programming in the tech industry